vikas-sumfactor/css-learning/README.md

    Where r, g, and b represent the red, green, and blue components with values between 0 and f.

    The 3-digit hex code can only be used when both the values (RR, GG, and BB) are the same for each component.
 So, if we have #ff00cc, it can be written like this: #f0c.

+   # HSL Value

+     In CSS, a color can be specified using hue, saturation, and lightness (HSL) in the form:

+    hsl(hue, saturation, lightness)

+    Hue is a degree on the color wheel from 0 to 360.
+0 is red, 120 is green, and 240 is blue.

+   Saturation is a percentage value.
+0% means a shade of gray, and 100% is the full color.

+   Lightness is also a percentage.
+0% is black, 50% is neither light or dark, 100% is white